 Lithium-ion batteries are sensitive components and should be serviced with care.
-To avoid damage that could cause overheating, fire or injury, only trained technicians should replace the battery in your iPhone.
-Repairs performed by untrained individuals using non-genuine parts may affect the safety of the device or cause them to function incorrectly.
+To avoid damage that could cause overheating, fire, or injury, only a trained technician should replace an iPhone battery.
+Repairs performed by untrained individuals using nongenuine parts might affect the safety of the device or might cause improper function.

-Depending on your location, you can get your iPhone battery replaced — in or out of warranty — by visiting an Apple Store or Apple Authorised Service Provider, or by shipping your iPhone to an Apple Repair Centre.
+Depending on your location, you can get your iPhone battery replaced—in or out of warranty—by visiting an Apple Store or Apple Authorized Service Provider, or by shipping your iPhone to an Apple Repair Center.
 Independent Repair Providers* also offer genuine parts by trained technicians for out-of-warranty battery replacements.
 Genuine Apple parts are also available for out-of-warranty repairs from Independent Repair Providers or through Self Service Repair.*